CityOfLosAngeles/open-source-policy/pages/introduction.md

 description:
 ---

-The City of Los Angeles has a
+The City of Los Angeles has a vest interst in persuing a open source code development and source code policy.